w3f/w3f-education/docs/polkadotFAQ.md

 IPFS is decentralized, even though it's not using blockchain ( https://ipfs.tech/ ) - it's not at all the same as putting something on a Google Cloud server.
 Same with Crust.

-Conversely, on-chain does not necessarily mean decentralized ( see this article from a former W3F Tech Ed team member - https://bitfalls.com/hr/2020/05/25/opinion-on-private-blockchains/ ).
+Conversely, on-chain does not necessarily mean decentralized.

 It's important to realize that technically, a blockchain is just a linked list with hash pointers.
 There's nothing about the blockchain data structure itself that promotes decentralization, just